Love Don't Cost a Thing (song): Chart performance

 "Love Don't Cost a Thing" experienced commercial success worldwide, and is considered one of Lopez' biggest hits; it was especially noted for its popularity on pop radio.
 For the week ending December 9, 2000, "Love Don't Cost a Thing" made its debut at number 46 on the US Billboard Hot 100, winning the "Hot Shot Debut" of the week award.
 Its second week saw it climb eighteen positions to number 28, followed by a jump to number 22 the next week.
 Weeks later, "Love Don't Cost a Thing" entered the chart's top ten, significantly jumping from number ten to four during the week ending January 27, 2001, as well as rising to number three on the US Billboard Hot 100 Airplay chart.
 Though the song began to fall on the Hot 100, it managed to peak at number one on the US Billboard Mainstream Top 40 Pop Songs chart.
-However, by the week ending February 24, 2001, "Love Don't Cost a Thing" peaked at number three on the Hot 100 after slowly rising in the two weeks prior; it also peaked atop the Hot 100 Airplay Chart.
-Despite this, the song failed to reach the top of the Hot 100, and stalled at number three for a total of three weeks.
+However, by the week ending February 24, 2001, "Love Don't Cost a Thing" peaked at number three on the Hot 100 after slowly rising the week prior; it also peaked atop the Hot 100 Airplay Chart.
+Despite this, the song failed to reach the top of the Hot 100, and stalled at number three for a total of two weeks.
 Additionally, the song peaked at number nine on the Billboard Hot Dance Club Play chart.